Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - build an image manipulation program (using Cairo)

-## Video 38: Libraries - Writing code that others can use
+## Video: Libraries - Writing code that others can use

 - cmake config files
 - Top Level CMakeLists.txt